 MONASTIC MENAGERIE

-I don't imagine my critter monks as literal catholics or members of any real world religion for that matter but in my mind this monastery is more of a gentle frathouse/commune for silly little guys that don't fit into regular society and just want to spend their days gardening, making weird herbal cordials, illuminating books, stuff like that, and the franciscan style robes and other mendicant affectations are just some cosmic coincidence.
-They probably have some kind of spiritual beliefs but of something a little gentler than medieval catholocism.
+I'm not sure why critter monks were the thing that snowballed from a handful of doodles into a subject that's dominated the majority of my artistic output for over two years now.
+I'm not a religious person but I've always found something charming and appealing about the idea of a simple monastic life, or at least its secular aspects.
+I don't imagine my critter monks as literal catholics or members of any real world religion for that matter, but in my mind this monastery is more of a gentle frat house or commune for silly little guys that don't fit into regular society and can just spend their days gardening, making wine and cordials, illuminating books, and so on.
+The franciscan style robes and other mendicant affectations are just some cosmic coincidence, ultimately because I like drawing them.
+My monks probably have some kind of spiritual beliefs but of something much gentler than medieval catholicism.

 (click on galleries to open them. use arrow keys to move between images on desktop. swipe left and right on mobile)